 James 1:14-15 Depth of Involvement Mode of Progression Result "Every man is tempted" 1.
-Temptation (external) Sin is p presented as attractive The Mind is Awakened "When he is drawn away of his own lusts" 2.
-Reactive Response - Yie Attraction Sin is s eld to or Resist seen as desirable The Flesh is Awakened "when he is enticed" 3.
-Consideration and Sin is a Imagination (internal) considered pleasant and imagined as deserved The Mind is Aroused "Then lust" Aroused 4.
-Stimulation Sin is lusted after and desir The body yearns for gratifi "Hath conceived" Indulged Proactive Response - In 5.
-Meditation and Deception dulge or Deny Sin is committed in the mir The intellect is temporarily Deceived "It bringeth forth sin" Indulged 6.
-Connection Sin is committed in the fles The flesh is temporarily sat The first step in the Engulfed "finishing" process 7.
-Distraction Sin is habitually meditated The mind dreams of it cont upon The Mind is The second step in the Engulfed "finishing" process 8.
-Continuation Addictive Respo Sin is habitually committed The body demands it regularies The sonse - Surrender to the flesh arly The pathway to "death" 9.
-Addiction Sin in total control It dominates the thought life
+Temptation (external) Sin is p resented as attractive T he Mind is Awakened "When he is drawn away of his own lusts" Reactive Response - Yiel 2.
+Attraction Sin is se he Flesh is Awakened "when he is enticed" 3.
+Consideration and Sin is consideration (internal) and imagined as deserved he Mind is Aroused "Then lust" 4.
+Stimulation Aroused 4.
+Stimulation Sin is lusted after and desired The Flesh is The body yearns for gratificat ion "Hath conceived" Indulged Deceived Proactive Response - Ind 5.
+Meditation and Deception lulge or Deny Sin is committed in the mind The intellect is temporarily sh The Mind is nut down and "It bringeth forth sin" Indulged 6.
+Connection Sin is committed in the flesh The flesh is temporarily satisf The Flesh is ied The first step in the Engulfed "finishing" process7.
+Distraction Sin is habitually meditated up on The Mind is The mind dreams of it continu ally The second step in the Engulfed "finishing" process 8.
+Continuation Sin is habitually committed The body demands it regularly The pathway to " death " nse - Surrender to the flesh or otal control Th It dominates the thought life to God e Mind is Surrendered "it bringeth forth death" 10.
+Consumption and Sin in to Destruction otal control Th It systematically destroys the e Flesh is Surrendered body before it occurs.
+A trigger is the very START of the addiction cycle, so it is at that point when it has the least power and momentum.
+Therefore this is the place where the addictions loop is most easily STOPPED.